Alcohol and Drug Free Campus

 - Residence Hall.
 Resident advisers are responsible for posting in the Residence Hall.
 Students request permission from their RA to post a flyer in the Residence Hall.

 - LCD Screens.
-LCD screens are located in high-traffic areas around campus to disseminate campus information, including the promotion of campus events.
+LCD screens are located around campus to disseminate campus information, including the promotion of campus events.
 Contact Public Relations at 307-268-2456 to request having an event posted.